Lifting Stars Pet Homecare

 What is the humane euthanasia process like and how can I prepare?

-The first step in an at-home Humane Euthanasia appointment is a consultation in which our mobile veterinarian will review your pet’s health condition, discuss considerations for palliative care, and the appropriateness of humane euthanasia.
+The first step in an in-home Humane Euthanasia appointment is a consultation in which our mobile veterinarian will review your pet’s health condition, discuss considerations for palliative care, and the appropriateness of humane euthanasia.
 If you decide that humane euthanasia is the best course of action, the veterinarian will review all the steps involved in the process with you.
 There will be time for any questions you would like to address.
 Our main goal is to make the entire process calm, comfortable, and relaxed for you and your pet.

 If your pet is a dog, please take them for a short walk before the doctor arrives so they can eliminate if needed.
 We understand that this may not be possible if your dog has severe mobility concerns.
 If your pet is a cat, please keep them in an area where it is easy to find them when we arrive.
 Some cats have a tendency to hide when visitors arrive, so please close doors to areas where it could be difficult to find and gain access to them (for example, close doors to bedrooms so your cat cannot hide under the bed).